DivineOmega/php-hcl-parser/README.md

 $configObject = (new HCLParser($hcl))->parse();
 ```

-The resulting object will be returned in the following format.
+The resulting object will look similar to the following.

 ```php
 object(stdClass)#5 (2) {